rynhndrcksn/go-starter-site/readme.md

 Change the module name from `github.com/rynhndrcksn/go-starter-site` to match your repository.

 > [!NOTE]
-> Don't forget to update all the import paths throughout the project as well!
+> Remember to update all the import paths throughout the project as well!

 ## Dependencies